alainncls/strava-segments-to-nfts/README.md

 * Remove backend NFT minting (to be done by the end-user)
 * Add a new endpoint to display a specific NFT information
-* Add an endpoint to provide ERC721 contract address to the frontend
 * Stop using end-user's Strava token in backend, get everything needed in frontend and send it to the backend
 * WebApp: use axios to manage API calls?
-* WebApp: add screens tests
+* WebApp: get contract address from the endpoint